Bios4Biol/intronSeeker/doc/SIMULATION.md

 ------------

 This documentation, not exhaustive, explain intronSeeker's data simulation features.
-For an exhaustive documentation about the different functions (description, options...), read the HOW TO USE file in doc directory.
+For an exhaustive documentation (functions description, options...), please see HOW TO USE file in doc/ directory.
 This is a fast and basic usage documentation with program examples.
 All
 input or output files presented here are availables in data directory.